wintercms/docs/services-events.md

 <a name="event-emitter-trait"></a>
 ## Event emitter trait

 Sometimes you want to bind events to a single instance of an object.
-You may use an alternative event system by implementing the `October\Rain\Support\Traits\Emitter` trait inside your class.
+You may use an alternative event system by implementing the `Winter\Storm\Support\Traits\Emitter` trait inside your class.

     class UserManager
     {
-        use \October\Rain\Support\Traits\Emitter;
+        use \Winter\Storm\Support\Traits\Emitter;
     }

 This trait provides a method to listen for events with `bindEvent`.